omnibor/spec/spec/SPEC-annex-A-filesystem-storage.md

 OMNIBOR_DIR should be set in order of precedence by:
 1. A non-empty env variable named OMNIBOR_DIR
-2. A build tool specific flag
+1. A build tool specific flag
+2. A non-empty env variable named OMNIBOR_DIR

 The absence of specification of a location to write omnibor data via either the OMNIBOR_DIR or the build tool specific flag  may be taken as a signal to skip OmniBOR generation.